 Before the development, you have to decide what kind of chatbot you want to have.
 One of the most common ones is a messenger chatbot.
 The most well-known messengers for chatbots are Facebook Messenger and WhatsApp.
-The number of supported platforms is the primary factor that influences the cost of building a chatbot.
-The more platforms you will cover the bigger will be the final paycheck.
+The number of supported platforms is the primary factor influencing the cost of building a chatbot.
+The more platforms you cover, the bigger the final paycheck will be.

 Another type is a chatbot integrated into a company's app or website.
-The best use cases for this chatbot are customer support and giving answers to frequently asked questions.
-For example, Booking.com chatbot can answer 30% of clients’ requests about hotels and helps to contact the owner.
+The best use cases for this chatbot are customer support and answering frequently asked questions.
+For example, the Booking.com chatbot can answer 30% of clients’ requests about hotels and helps to contact the owner.
 It’s available on the mobile app, Facebook Messenger, and directly on the website.
 These chatbots help to improve client experience thanks to quick feedback.
-In this case, factors that influence the price are the complexity of bot's features and the number of integrations to websites and apps.
+In this case, factors influencing the price are the complexity of the bot's features and the number of integrations to websites and apps.

-The last but not the least is chatbots made for internal use within the company.
-These solutions can automate routine processes, like taking sick days, changing shifts, tracking project state, and more.
-The cost to build a chatbot like this varies depending on internal processes the chatbot will be dealing with.
+Last but not least is, chatbots made for internal use within the company.
+These solutions can automate routine processes, like taking sick days, changing shifts, tracking project state, etc. The cost to build a chatbot like this varies depending on the internal processes the chatbot will be dealing with.

 Main types of chatbots applied by companies

 However, machine learning is a time-consuming process.
 Firstly, developers need to feed the chatbot with lots of data to bring basic skills for answering questions.
-Later on, the chatbot will handle more complex queries as the number of processed data raises.
+Later, the chatbot will handle more complex queries as the number of processed data rises.